 About Research Computing

-Research Computing helps to enable and accelerate compute, data, and spatial research at the University of Minnesota.
-As a unit of the Office of the Vice President for Research, Research Computing is the administrative organization that oversees the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.
-Research Computing seeks to coordinate its member units to increase the visibility of their respective services, effectively collaborate and partner with all UMN campuses and national computing and IT providers, and provide a seamless user experience to the University’s research and scholarly communities.
+Research Computing brings together a diverse portfolio of research computing and data resources available at the University of Minnesota, including high performance computing, spatial data, data science and artificial intelligence, and more.
+As a unit of the system-wide Research and Innovation Office, Research Computing is the administrative organization that oversees the Minnesota Supercomputing InstituteU-Spatial, the Data Science and AI Hub, the International Institute of Biosensing, and Sustainable GeoCommunities.
+Research Computing seeks to coordinate its member units to increase the visibility of their respective services, effectively collaborate and partner with all UMN campuses and national computing providers, and provide a seamless user experience to the University’s research and scholarly communities.

 Minnesota Supercomputing Institute